 What kind of pasta can I use?

-What can I used if I don’t have lean beef?
+What can I use if I don’t have lean beef?

-You can make this healtheir hamburger helper with any ground meat you prefer or have on hand.
+You can make this Healthier Hamburger Helper with any ground meat you prefer or have on hand.
 We like using lean beef so that this one-pot pasta recipe is a bit lighter.
 However, you can use ground turkey, chicken, or even bison.
 If you have regular ground beef on hand, you can cook it in a separate skillet and drain off the extra fat.
 Then add it to the homemade hamburger helper.
 Easy peasy!

 Can I make this vegetarian?

-If you are looking for a vegetarian twist, you can make a few small tweaks to this healtheir hamburger helper recipe to make it meat free.
+If you are looking for a vegetarian twist, you can make a few small tweaks to this Healthier Hamburger Helper recipe to make it meat free.
 If you are open to using a plant based meat replacement, brands like Beyond Beef would work great in this recipe.
-Perhaps you like to keep the ingredients of your food as simple and natural as possible, I’d suggest replacing the ground meat with cooked brown or french lentils.
+If you’d like to keep the ingredients of your food as simple and natural as possible, I’d suggest replacing the ground meat with cooked brown or french lentils.